 Antioxidants encompass a spectrum of vitamins and other nutrients that neutralize cell-damaging free radicals in the body, helping to fight infection, cancer and other diseases.
 Vitamins A, C and E, carotenoids, flavonoids, lycopene, lutein, CoQ10 and selenium are all antioxidants.

 2. B vitamins

 B vitamins support neurological health, reduce the risk of your animal developing cognitive disorder in later life, and help him cope with stress.
 Good for the liver, eyes, skin and coat, as well as the immune system, and promote cell growth and division and the development of red blood cells.
 B vitamins are often sold as a complex, since they work together and offer varying benefits.
 They include:

 B5 (pantothenic acid)

 B9 (folic acid)

-3. Calcium is a key mineral essential for the development of strong teeth and bones.
+This is a key mineral essential for the development of strong teeth and bones.
 Also necessary for nerve and muscle function and for normal blood clotting, and is a factor in the metabolism of vitamin D. Growing dogs and cats deficient in calcium can develop bone deformities and lameness.
 Ironically, too much calcium can also cause bone problems, especially in large breed puppies, so it’s important to work with a vet when giving this supplement to your companion.

 Calcium works in conjunction with phosphorus in the storage and transfer of energy, an important consideration if you’re feeding a home prepared diet.
 Meat without bone is high in phosphorus but low in calcium, so you’ll need to ensure you are balancing the two minerals with added calcium.